 Monastery of Batalha (1983)

-The Monastery of Batalha was inscribed into the list of UNESCO World Heritage Sites in Portugal in 1983.
+The Monastery of Batalha was inscribed as a World Heritage Sites in 1983.
 This Dominican convent is located in the town of Batalha in Portugal.
 The monastery was built to commemorate the Battle of Aljubarrota, which took place in 1385.
 This monastery also served as the burial church of the Aviz dynasty that ruled Portugal in the 15th century.
 This convent is esteemed as one of the best examples of late Gothic architecture with a hint of influence from the Manueline style.

 Monastery of the Hieronymites and Tower of Belém in Lisbon (1983)